andy-9/learning/AWS/AWS Developer Associate/16_CloudWatch_X-Ray_CloudTrail.md

     - OpenSearch
 * Logs are encrypted by default
 * Can setup KMS-based encryption with your own keys
+* Retention Policy in CloudWatch Logs is defined at the Log Groups level

 ### CloudWatch Logs - Sources
 * SDK, CloudWatch Logs Agent, CloudWatch Unified Agent